jayspeidell/jayspeidell.github.io/_pages/cv.md

 # Work experience
 ### Marketing Manager @ Momentum, Inc \| Nov '15 to Present
 Seattle, WA
+* Developed effective annual marketing strategies that delivered on overall organizational goals.
 * Drove increased marketing and sales performance through a CRM conversion, website optimization, an industry-leading blog, and high-value demand generation content.
-* Developed effective annual marketing strategies that delivered on overall organizational goals.
+* Authored and designed the data-drive whitepaper [A Study of Credit Union Workplaces and the Future of Work](https://cdn2.hubspot.net/hubfs/6312112/A%20Study%20of%20Credit%20Union%20Workplaces%20-%20Momentum.pdf){:target="_blank"}.

 ### Special Projects Manager @ The Speidell Group \| Mar '08 to May '15
 Lynchburg, VA
-* Managed the production of photo and video marketing \newline materials.
+* Managed the production of photo and video marketing materials.
 * Led the development of an automated estimation and proposal system to replace a manual process.

 ### Kindergarten Teacher @ Multiple Private Schools \| Jul '11 to Mar '14